The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Addressing the False Positive Issue

 To enhance the stability of the training process, we adopt a linearized version of the mutual information maximization approach, as proposed by \citet{li2023internally}.
 Overall, \textsc{BiMI}, the proposed reward function that enhances the noise resilience of VLM-based reward models, can be expressed as follows:

-It's important to note that the \textsc{BiMI} approach primarily mitigates false positives (FP) rather than false negatives (FN).
+Note that the \textsc{BiMI} approach primarily mitigates false positives (FPs) rather than false negatives (FN).
 Both \textsc{Bi} and \textsc{MI} aim to reduce the likelihood of rewarding unintended trajectories, thus addressing the FP issue.
 While this conservative approach may increase false negatives by pruning some correct trajectories, this trade-off is beneficial, as demonstrated by both our empirical and theoretical results.